Categories

 Hear the cry Thy people raises!

-Hear, and bless our prayer and praises!
+Hear, and bless our prayers and praises!

 Hymn Info